remarcmij/JavaScript-1/week3/lecture-script.md

 console.log(person); // --> { firstName: 'Maartje', lastName: 'Kruijt' }
 ```

-You can construct an object by adding properties to an (potentially empty) object:
+You can construct an object by adding properties to a (potentially empty) object:

 ```js
 // 2-add-properties.js